ChebbiL/barrier-and-look-back-options/src/README.md

 #### Initialising the European call option

-Before you use any of the functions of the package, you must create a `european_option` object to interact with.
+Before you use any of the functions of the package, you must create an `european_option` object to interact with.
 This can be done using the following method.
 You will need the following parameters:
-* `S_t0 (double)` the value of the underlying stock at time t0.
+* `S_t0 (double)` the value of the underlying stock at initial time t0.
 Default is `100`.
 * `strike (double)` the value of the strike of the European option.
 Default is `100`.
 * `interest_rate (double)` the decimal value of the interest rate.
 For an interest rate of 15%, enter `0.15`.
 Default is `0.05`.
 * `volatility (double)` the decimal value of the volatility of the underlying stock.
-For an volatility of 15%, enter `0.15`.
+For a volatility of 15%, enter `0.15`.
 Default is `0.40`.
 * `time_maturity_T (double)` the time of maturity of the call.
-Default value is `1 .0`.
+Default value is `1.0`.
 * `initial_time_t0 (double)` the initial time at which `S_t0` was recorded.
 Default value is `0.0`.
 * `number_iterations_approximation (int)` the number of iterations for the approximation methods.
 The default value is 10,000.
 Note than the larger this number is, the slower but more accurate computations are.
 Industry standards are 100,000.
 ```